sddiproject/.github/tools/web_conferencing_zoom.md

 - A simple thumbs-up can go a long way!
 Consider using visual signals to agree to points, so you don't have to mute/unmute often during a call.
 This can be especially useful when people ask for lazy consensus.
 - It is common for people to step on each other when there's an audio delay and both parties are trying to communicate something.
 Don't worry; remember to try and pause before speaking, or consider raising your hand (if your video is on) to help the host determine who should speak first.

-Thanks for making ASWF meetings work great!
+Thanks for making SDDI meetings work great!

 [Zoom]: https://zoom.us
 [Code of Conduct]: ../CODE_OF_CONDUCT
 [Support Request]: https://supportdesk.sddiproject.org
 [host key]: https://support.zoom.us/hc/en-us/articles/205172555-Host-Key
 [latest version]: https://zoom.us/download
-[documentation on how to use their moderation tools]: https://support.zoom.us/hc/en-us/articles/201362603-Host-Controls-in-a-Meeting
+[documentation on how to use its moderation tools]: https://support.zoom.us/hc/en-us/articles/201362603-Host-Controls-in-a-Meeting
-[documentation on how to use their screen sharing feature]: https://support.zoom.us/hc/en-us/articles/201362153-How-Do-I-Share-My-Screen
+[documentation on how to use its screen-sharing feature]: https://support.zoom.us/hc/en-us/articles/201362153-How-Do-I-Share-My-Screen
 [many things can go wrong]: https://www.youtube.com/watch?v=JMOOG7rWTPg
 [Blue Yeti]: https://www.bluedesigns.com/products/yeti/
 [pop filter]: https://en.wikipedia.org/wiki/Pop_filter